 \subsection{Dataset Construction}

-We created two distinct paired image datasets for some classes from the ImageNet-1K training split: augmented pairs (baseline) and semantic pairs.
-Both datasets were balanced in terms of the number of classes and pairs to ensure an equitable comparison.
+We developed two distinct datasets derived from the ImageNet-1K training split: one comprising augmented pairs (serving as the baseline) and the other consisting of semantic pairs.
+Both datasets were balanced with respect to the number of classes and images per class to ensure a fair comparison.